ravi-daas/Invoice-Management-System-for-MSMEs/README.md

 ## How to Run the Web App

-1. **Install dependencies**
-   Install necessary packages for both backend and frontend:
+1. Install necessary packages for both backend and frontend:

    ```bash
    cd backend